vizdata-f21/project-1-the_outliers/README.md

     ## Warning: Removed 1 rows containing missing values (geom_text_repel).

 ![](README_files/figure-gfm/q1_p2_graph-1.png)<!-- -->

+## one option is year,content and views

+### another option is 100 percent stacked bar

 \[(2-3 code blocks, 2 figures, text/code comments as needed) In this section, provide the code that generates your plots.
 Use scale functions